nervina-labs/cota-aggregator/README.md

 page_size - page_size - The page size of the CoTA NFT transaction list
 total - The total amount of the CoTA NFT transaction list transactions - The transaction list of the sepcific CoTA NFT
-    age - The timestamp of the CoTA NFT from the mint block to the transfer block (millisecond) block_number - The CoTA NFT transfer or mint block number from - The sender address of the CoTA NFT transfer or mint transaction to - The receiver address of the CoTA NFT transfer or mint transaction
+    age - The block timestamp of the mint or transfer transaction (millisecond) block_number - The CoTA NFT transfer or mint block number from - The sender address of the CoTA NFT transfer or mint transaction to - The receiver address of the CoTA NFT transfer or mint transaction